Nonprofit Law in Nigeria

 Section 15(2) of the Constitution of the Federal Republic of Nigeria (1999) prohibits discrimination on the basis of place of origin, sex, religion, status, ethnic or linguistic association or ties.
 Furthermore, the Constitution states that every citizen shall have equality of rights, obligations and opportunities before the law (Constitution Section 17(2)(a)).
 The Constitution requires the government to direct its policy towards ensuring that there are equal and adequate educational opportunities at all levels (Constitution Section 18(1)).
 The government shall provide free, compulsory and universal primary education where practicable (Constitution Section 18(3)(a)).

 At the same time, the rights enumerated above are non-justiciable.
-Moreover, they apply only to state actors and do not apply to private or non-governmental entities.
+They apply only to state actors and do not apply to private or non-governmental entities.

 F. Control of Organization